medman506/ART/README.md

 The Webserver offers a basic protection.

 To use the server, copy everything from the 'webserver' folder to your desired webserver direction.

-Start Server with './bin/pushserver.js'
+Start Server with './bin/pushserver.js -c <path to your config.json>'

-NOTE AGAIN THAT THE WEBSERVER URL IS HARD CODED IN THE ANDROID PROJECT
+NOTE AGAIN THAT THE WEBSERVER AND GCM ID HAVE TO BE ADJUSTED IN ANDROID PROJECT

 * Requirements: NodeJS, MongoDB